Robitx/gp.nvim/README.md

 ## 5. Configuration

-Bellow is a linked snippet with the default values, but I suggest starting with minimal config possible (just `openai_api_key` if you don't have `OPENAI_API_KEY` env set up).
+Below is a linked snippet with the default values, but I suggest starting with minimal config possible (just `openai_api_key` if you don't have `OPENAI_API_KEY` env set up).
 Defaults change over time to improve things, options might get deprecated and so on - it's better to change only things where the default doesn't fit your needs.

 https://github.com/Robitx/gp.nvim/blob/d90816b2e9185202d72f7b1346b6d33b36350886/lua/gp/config.lua#L8-L355